In-medium pion dispersion relation and medium correction of $N\pi\leftrightarrow \Delta$ near the threshold energy of pion production: Introduction

 \section{Introduction}

-The symmetry energy plays an important role for understanding the isospin asymmetric subject, such as neutron stars ~\cite{Fattoyev2013,Tsang2019} and the neutron rich heavy ion collisions observables~\cite{BALi02,LWChen05,Zhang20}, but the density dependence of symmetry energy, especially at high density, is still in uncertainties.
-Even there are some efforts on the constraints of the symmetry energy at suprasaturation density by analyzing the neutron star merging events~\cite{Abbott2017,Abbott2018,Fattoyev2018,Annala2018,Abbott2019,Zhang2019,Xie2019,Tsang2019,Tsang2019v2,Russotto2011,Pagano2011}, the constraints from the heavy ion collisions are also needed.
-The ratio of multiplicity of $\pi^-$ to $\pi^+$, simply named as $\pi^-/\pi^+$ ratios, in heavy ion collisions with neutron rich beam and target at the beam energy of $\Delta$ threshold energy was supposed to be a sensitive observable to probe the density dependence of the symmetry energy at suprasaturation density~\cite{Sako2014}.
+Symmetry energy plays an important role in understanding the isospin asymmetric subject, e.g., in neutron stars ~\cite{Fattoyev2013,Tsang2019} and in observables of neutron rich heavy ion collisions ~\cite{BALi02,LWChen05,Zhang20}.
+However the density dependence of symmetry energy, especially at high density, is still largely unknown.
+In addition to the efforts on the constraints of the symmetry energy at suprasaturation density by analyzing the neutron star merging events~\cite{Abbott2017,Abbott2018,Fattoyev2018,Annala2018,Abbott2019,Zhang2019,Xie2019,Tsang2019,Tsang2019v2,Russotto2011,Pagano2011}, constraints related to heavy ion collisions are also needed.
+The ratio of multiplicity of $\pi^-$ to $\pi^+$, known as $\pi^-/\pi^+$ ratios, in heavy ion collisions with neutron rich beam and target at the $\pi$ production threshold energy was supposed to be a sensitive observable to probe the density dependence of the symmetry energy at suprasaturation density~\cite{Sako2014}.

-The pion data of Au+Au at the beam energy ranging from 0.4 GeV/nucleon to 1.2 GeV/nucleon~\cite{Resid07} have been used for extracting the symmetry energy, however, the contradictory conclusions on the symmetry energy have been obtained by comparing the data to the calculations with different transport models~\cite{Xiao2009,Feng2010,Xie2013,Hong2014,Song2015,Cozma2017}.
-Besides the model uncertainties which comes from the philosophy of solving the high dimensionality transport equation, another important reason is that the sensitivity of $\pi^-/\pi^+$ ratios may be not so strong to distinguish the stiffness of symmetry energy very clear at higher beam energy where the nucleon-nucleon collisions play the dominant roles instead of the mean field.
-It stimulates the remeasurement of pion multiplicities and $\pi^-/\pi^+$ ratios near the $\Delta$ threshold energy or at subthreshold energy by using neutron rich reaction systems.
+The pion data of Au+Au at beam energy ranging from 0.4 A GeV to 1.2 A GeV~\cite{Resid07} were used for extracting the information of the symmetry energy.
+However, contradictory conclusions on the symmetry energy were obtained when comparing data to calculations with different transport models~\cite{Xiao2009,Feng2010,Xie2013,Hong2014,Song2015,Cozma2017}.
+In addition to the model uncertainties which arise from the philosophy of solving the high dimensionality transport equation, another important reason is that the sensitivity of $\pi^-/\pi^+$ ratios may be be strong enough to clearly distinguish the stiffness of symmetry energy at higher beam energy where the nucleon-nucleon collisions play a dominant role instead of the mean field.
+This stimulated the remeasurement of pion multiplicities and $\pi^-/\pi^+$ ratios near the $\Delta$ threshold energy by using neutron rich reaction systems.